 This question needs to be answered with one glance.
-So far, I always had to walk up quite closely to the display to actually read the countdown minutes.
+So far, I always had to walk up quite closely to the display to read the countdown minutes.
 The display color was green 99% of the time – that indicated that the times are current (versus red: error).

 The display color can be seen with one glance.
-As such, it’s the ideal medium to transmit the most important information – if it’s time to leave the apartment, if you have to hurry or if you better wait a bit.
+As such, it’s the ideal medium to transmit the most vital information – if it’s time to leave the apartment, if you have to hurry or if you better wait a bit.